ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				hwVersion("1.0").
 				descriptiveLocation("EGL C").
 				build();

+     /**
+       * Create a DeviceMetadata object
+      **/
+     JsonObject data = new JsonObject();
+     data.addProperty("customField", "customValue");
+     DeviceMetadata metadata = new DeviceMetadata(data);

-The following code snippet shows how to create the DeviceData Object with the above created DeviceInfo object,
+The following code snippet shows how to create the DeviceData Object with the above created DeviceInfo and DeviceMetadata objects,

 .. code:: java

 	DeviceData deviceData = new DeviceData.Builder().
 				 deviceInfo(deviceInfo).
-				 metadata(new JsonObject()).
+				 metadata(metadata).
 				 build();
 Construct ManagedDevice
 -------------------------------------------------------------------------------